 A UUID (Universally Unique Identifier) is a 128-bit number used to uniquely identify information in computer systems.
 Unlike sequential IDs, UUIDs can be generated independently without coordination, making them perfect for distributed systems, databases, and APIs.

-UUIDs are standardized by RFC 4122 and are represented as 32 hexadecimal digits displayed in 5 groups separated by hyphens:
+UUIDs are standardized by RFC 9562 (formerly RFC 4122) and are represented as 32 hexadecimal digits in 5 groups separated by hyphens:

 xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx